bukosabino/truffle-voting-dapp/README.md

 # Voting example dapp on Truffle Framework.

-This is a example dapp on Ethereum local network using Truffle Framework.
+This is an example dapp on Ethereum local network using Truffle Framework.

 We develop a dapp where the users can create proposals and vote them.
 Of course, they can vote once per proposal with the options approve, against or absence.